mrocklin/thesis/matrix-rewriting-maude.md

     op _is_ : MatrixExpr Predicate -> AppliedPredicate [prec 45].
     op _,_  : Context    Context   -> Context [metadata "Conjoin two contexts"]

-This provides the necessary infrastructure to declare a large set of matrix inference rules like the following example rules for symmetry:
+These lines provide the necessary infrastructure to declare a large set of matrix inference rules like the following example rules for symmetry:

     var C     : Context .
     vars X Y  : MatrixExpr .